Kaduhejo

 Kaduhejo is an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 33.57 km^{2} and had a population of 34,474 at the 2010 Census and 42,279 at the 2020 Census; the official estimate as at mid 2023 was 43,610.
+It covers an area of 33.57 km^{2} and had a population of 34,474 at the 2010 Census and 42,279 at the 2020 Census; the official estimate as of mid-2023 was 43,610.
 The administrative centre is in Sukasari village.

 Communities

 Kaduhejo District is sub-divided into ten rural villages (desa), all sharing the postcode 42253.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.